moriyam-mohona/GymWeb-C/README.md

 Add Trainers: Navigate to the Manage Trainers section to add, edit, or delete trainers.
 Schedule Classes: Test the class scheduling feature with limits validation.
 Booking Validation: Attempt exceeding booking limits to ensure proper error handling.
-📸 Screenshots
-Feature	Screenshot
-Home Page
-Admin Dashboard
-Trainer Dashboard
-(Replace placeholders with actual screenshots.)

-❗ Important Notes
-Ensure the backend server is running before testing the frontend.
-Include screenshots of all key functionalities in your submission.
-📜 License
-This project is open-source under the MIT License.

-✉️ Contact
-For any queries, reach out at:

-Email: your-email@example.com
-GitHub: Your GitHub Profile
 ```